Brittney Griner: Russian court rejects appeal over jail term

 The sportswoman's lawyer, Alexander Boykov, told the court, "No judge, hand on heart, will honestly say that Griner's nine-year sentence is in line with Russian criminal law."

-Griner, who is considered one of the world's top players, was detained in February at an airport near Moscow when vape cartridges containing cannabis oil were found in her luggage.
+Considered one of the world's top players, she was detained on 17 February at an airport near Moscow when vape cartridges containing cannabis oil were found in her luggage.

 She had come to Russia to play club basketball during the US off-season.

-Russia invaded Ukraine soon after her arrest, and her case has since become subject to high-profile diplomacy between the US and Russia.
+Her case has become subject to high-profile diplomacy between the US and Russia, whose relations plummeted after Russia invaded Ukraine on 24 February.